Azure/azure-sdk/releases/2020-08/js.md

 #### [Changelog](https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/identity/identity/CHANGELOG.md)

 ##### New Features
-- Extended DefaultAzureCredential with an experimental credential that uses the login credential from Azure CLI.
-- Extended DefaultAzureCredential with an experimental credential that uses the login credential from VSCode's Azure Account extension.
+- Extended `DefaultAzureCredential` with experimental credentials that use login credentials from Azure CLI or Visual Studio Code's Azure Account extension.
 - Add the ability to read AZURE_AUTHORITY_HOST from the environment.
 - Made all the developer credentials public as well as the list of credentials used by DefaultAzureCredential.
 - Make the keytar dependency optional, allowing for building and running on platforms not supported by keytar.